ewhitesides/EventLogTools/README.md

 New-LongRunningCommand *>&1 | % {$i++;Write-StreamToEventLog -Stream $_ -ID $i -Logname 'Application' -Source 'Powershell'}
 ```

 In my functions I've been following the below structure to stop on the first error and pass that error down the pipeline into Write-StreamToEventLog.
-If you have found a better way of doing this let me know!

 ```powershell
 Function MyFunction {